adrian154/blog/public/blogposts/rubiks/blogpost.md

 For starters, we can recognize that optimally solving a Rubik's cube is a graph search problem.
 Each possible state is a vertex in the graph, with the edges between vertices representing moves that transform one state into another.

 If we treat this graph as a tree rooted in the initial state, we could traverse the tree in breadth-first fashion until we found a path to the goal state.
-However, all solutions of this type suffer from impractical space or time requirements.
+However, BFS suffers from exploding space usage.
 At any point, there are 18 distinct moves that we can apply to the cube&mdash;6 faces times three different degrees of turning (clockwise, 180&deg;, and counterclockwise).
 This causes the number of positions to grow exponentially with depth.

 We can bring down the branching factor with some simple optimizations, as outlined by Richard Korf in his seminal 1997 paper on optimally solving the cube: